kubevela/samples/5.OAM_KPT_Demo/README.md

 # Managing custom Kubernetes applications with kpt

-This sample will show you how to use KPT to manage OAM Apps.
+This guidance will demonstrate how to use kpt to manage custom Kubernetes applications (i.e. apps defined by CRDs instead of raw Kubernetes workloads).

+We will use [Open Application Model](https://github.com/oam-dev/spec)(OAM) to describe the app for standardization and portability consideration.
+But you are free to use any Custom Resource to describe your application as well.

 ## Relationship between KPT and OAM